We are currently in the process of updating this chapter and we appreciate your patience whilst this is being completed.

 - There is considerable variation in the quality of prognostic studies published in the literature.

-- The results may not be generalisable to the local setting, reducing the validity of the study
+- The results may not be generalisable to local settings, limiting the validity of the study

 - Laupacis A, Wells G, Richardson S, et al. Users guides to the medical literature.
 V. How to use an article about prognosis.
 JAMA 1994; 272:234–237